• newzealand email contact usvisa@nzeta-visa.org

 Make sure you use the plan correctly

-You will do well to check that you can come to New Zealand for short stays of 3 months on New Zealand eTA (NZeTA) Visa (Electronic Travel Authority) by filling out the New Zealand eTA application form online.
+You will do well to check that you can come to New Zealand for short stays of 3 months on a New Zealand eTA (NZeTA) Visa (Electronic Travel Authority) by filling out the New Zealand eTA application form online.